 The Project envisions the capture of the incremental taxes created by the Project on the Site to pay for those eligible expenditures as set forth in the Act.
-Attached as Exhibit "B" and incorporated herein by this reference is a consideration of the statutory elements under the Nebraska Community Development Law.
-The use of TIF to assist with the costs of the eligible public improvements will make the Project as designed feasible.
-The Redeveloper shall be responsible for all other costs and expenses associated with the Project.
+This section includes a consideration of the specific statutory elements identified under the Nebraska Community Development Law.